githubtraining/security-strategy-essentials/course-details.md

 Collaboration is key to building great software.
 As you welcome more contributions, keeping your project secure becomes more important than ever.

+## What you'll learn

+This course will answer common questions like:
+- How can I prevent sensitive data from being pushed to my repository?
+- How do I remove traces of the sensitive data if it is indeed published?
+- How do I use GitHub's vulnerability alerts?
+- How do I automatically fix vulnerable dependencies?
+- What's a security policy and how do I implement one?
+- What's `.gitignore` and how do I use it?
+- How can I trace sensitive data to its introduction?

 In this course, you’ll learn how to:
 - Enable vulnerable dependency detection for private repositories
 - Detect and fix outdated dependencies with security vulnerabilities